Home

 Main HEPAs are expected to last 2 to 4 years depending on particle load - my first IQAir, purchased in 2005, still runs the original HEPA media.

-V5 Gas and Odor cells are projected to last 1 to 2 years.
 Although my MCS is mostly gone, I keep zero chemicals in my home as I urge readers to do.

 Filter replacement costs are consistent with the IQAir's premium price, but have held steady as air purifier prices have risen.